RobertPHeller/RPi-RRCircuits/ESP32-PWMHalfSiding/README.md

 The other section is a pair of flip-flop debounce circuits, one for each of two SPDT switch contacts that report the position of the turnout points.
-The output of these flip-flops goes to a quartet of GPIO input pins.
+The output of these flip-flops goes to a pair of GPIO input pins.

 ### CAN Transceiver